hardyoyo/code4lib2021-workshop/exercise1/README.md

 ```
 2. edit the `.lando.yml` file and delete the PHP stuff we won't use
 ```
-# delete the recipe line
+# delete the recipe lines
 # delete the proxy lines
 # delete the appserver lines
 # delete the composer tooling